tkellen/json-api/recommendations/index.md

 ### Reference Document <a href="#urls-reference-document" id="urls-reference-document" class="headerlink"></a>

-When determining an API's URL structure, it is helpful to consider that all of its resources exist in a single "reference document" in which each resource is addressable at a unique path.
-Resources are grouped by type at the top level of this document.
+When determining an API's URL structure, it is helpful to consider that all of its records exist in a single "reference document" in which each record is addressable at a unique path.
+Records are grouped by type at the top level of this document.
 Individual resources are keyed by ID within these typed collections.
 Attributes and links within individual resources are uniquely addressable according to the resource object structure described above.